nass600/BasicFormsTutorial/README.md

 updating and the submit button's value text.
 In next steps we are going to theme the form so it would be great that both actions render the same form code.

-1. Let's create another template named `form.html.twig` where we are going to copy the form's content.Right now, it means only this:
+1. Let's create another template named `form.html.twig` where we are going to copy the form's content.
+Right now, it means only this:

     ``` jinja